puppetlabs/design-system/source/react/library/icon/Icon.md

-**To render an icon:**
+**To render an icon, either:**

 * Provide a type and a size (size optional)
 * Provide an svg and a viewBox

 **The specific svg rendered is decided by the following:**

 1. If there is a unique svg for the type and size provided, we render it.
+Unique svgs are indicated by colored backgrounds below.
 2. Otherwise, we scale down the next largest svg, or if unavailable, scale up the next smallest svg

 *This creates a cascading effect from large to tiny, that reverses if necessary*